Migrate from Transit VPC to AWS Transit Gateway

 - Choose B) Share registered TGW with other AWS accounts.
 This will lead you through the steps to add any secondary AWS account IDs that you want the TGW Migrator to share the TGW with, attach VPCs from, and enable routing for.

 - After you provide the secondary account numbers, the TGW Migrator tool will continuously poll for successful access to the secondary accounts.
-At this time you can launch the secondary account CloudFormation stack in any secondary accounts.
+At this time you can download and launch the secondary account CloudFormation stack in any secondary accounts.
 This template will deploy appropriate IAM permissions for the tool in the primary account to make cross-account API calls.

 - You should eventually see the TGW migrator go from a polling state to stating “Success!!!
 All secondary accounts are ready for deployment!” and return you to the main menu.
 At this point you can proceed with attaching VPCs, enabling routing through the tool.
 The tool which check each account automatically.